algao1/blurb/content/posts/dst.md

 However, to actually implement this is a bit messy.
 We must make all our tasks (functions) accept a yield function in the form `func(yield func())` so that the task can preempt itself.

-The `resume` function wraps around the `yield` function, but only executes it with some probability `P`.
-This is yet again to simulate more randomness in execution order (the task is run immediately after), although we can similarly do this by inserting to the front of the LIRO queue.
+The `resume` function wraps around the `yield` function, but only executes it with some probability **P**.
+This is yet again to simulate randomness in execution order (the task is run immediately after), although we can similarly do this by inserting to the front of the LIRO queue.

-Lastly, since the scheduler needs to know if a task needs to be reinserted after executing, we wrap our `resume` with a `func bool`, and use that as our task.
+Lastly, since the scheduler also needs to know if a task needs to be reinserted after executing, we wrap our `resume` with a `func bool`, and use that as our task.

 ```go
 func (s *Simulator) Spawn(fn func(yield func())) {